 Suzy is the founder and director of Susquehanna Yoga.
 She has been interested in philosophy and psychology since 1970.
 Suzy began yoga with Bob Glickstein in 1993 then went to India and studied with Mr. BKS Iyengar and his family.
 Suzy apprenticed with and continues to study with John Schumacher and also considers Manuso Manos a main influence.
 “Yoga is a study of balance through opposing actions.
 Once balance is found, integration can take place and the underlying unity of reality can be experienced.
-Suzy has taught for over 20 years.”
-Suzy also teaches at the University of Maryland Center for Integrative Health and Healing.
+Suzy has taught for 24 years.”

 Robyn Katz, Certified Iyengar Yoga Teacher (CIYT), E-RYT 500

 Robyn has been learning and practicing Iyengar yoga for over 20 years, and teaching for 10 .
 Influenced by many of the senior teachers in this country, she is grateful and deeply indebted to each one of them for the knowledge, inspiration and compassion they have taught her.
 Robyn is an eternal optimist and believes that every-body has the aptitude to benefit from the practice of yoga.
 She hopes to stimulate and inspire the students, and to create enthusiasm for yoga and its potential on the students body, mind and life.